A quick guide to some of the packaging fundamentals

 When it comes to creating the perfect packaging for your product, there are many fine lines you must walk.
 The packaging should be attractive, whilst complying with many regulations regarding content.
 It should reinforce a company brand, whilst making sure to include various different pieces of information.
 And there are so many layers to consider!
 Warehouse packaging, distribution packaging and the consumer packaging must all meet different briefs.

 Here we take a look at the five essential criteria that must be visible on your packaging.

+Not only for packaging, but all aspects of marketing should be founded on a level of trust.
 It sounds fairly obvious, but any descriptions of goods on packaging must be accurate.
 Under the Consumer Protection from Unfair Trading Regulations, traders can be prosecuted if they exaggerate or misrepresent the product the packaging contains.
 In both text and illustrations, you must be truthful and accurate about:

 - The quantity or size of the product

 - The method of manufacture

 - Endorsements by people or organisations